jwhitbeck/dendrite/www/content/benchmarks.md

 {{< plot "media_content_query_time_vs_max_column_length.svg" >}}

+Just like the equivalent plot in the TPC-H benchmark, the scatterplot above plots _read time_ vs _max column size_ for random queries for subsets of the _media-content_ schema.

+As in the _TPC-H_ sub-schema benchmark, reading fewer columns enables order-of-magnitude speedups.

+Unlike the _TPC-H_ data, the read-time is dominated by the presence of a mega-column: the `:url` inside the repeated `:images` data structure.
+If present in the query, the total read-time effectively doubles.

 ### Full-schema

 {{< plot "media_content_full_schema_read_time_vs_file_size.svg" >}}

+The _full-schema_ results are similar to those of the _TPC-H_ benchmarks.
+While dendrite's lead is less pronounced, it still offers the smallest file-size and fastest read speed.

+The following two plots detail the read-time and file-size results for all serialization formats and variants.

 {{< plot "media_content_full_schema_avg_read_time.svg" >}}

 {{< plot "media_content_full_schema_file_size.svg" >}}

 ## Benchmark 3: User events

+The _user-events_ benchmark was devised to stress dendrite's least efficient encodings and code paths.
+It consists of about 30,000 large (>10KB) deeply nested records with multiply-nested repeated elements.
+Most of the leaf nodes are strings that are not suitable for dictionary encoding.
+As in the _media-content_ benchmark, these records were generated using the [mockaroo]({{< link mockaroo >}}) random data generator.
+The [code]({{< link user-events-code >}}) for generating the _user-events_ records is checked into the repo.

 ### Sample record